Prequalified Vs. Preapproved: Are They Different?

-When To Get Preapproved
+When Should You Get Preapproved For A Mortgage?

 A strong preapproval gives you a much better idea of what kind of house you can afford.
 Going through preapproval will also make you a more serious home buyer in the eyes of brokers and agents.
 If you're getting preapproved, you are likely committed to buying and are actively searching the market.